SasView/sasview/src/sas/qtgui/Perspectives/Invariant/media/invariant_help.rst

    $q_{min+j}$ where $j$ is the user-chosen number of points from which to extrapolate.
 The default is the first 10 points.
 Alternatively a power law, similar to the high $q$ extrapolation, can be used but this is not recommended!
-Because the integrals above are weighted by $q^2$ or $q$ the low-$q$ extrapolation generally only contributes a small proportion, say <3%, to the overall value of $Q^*$.

 High-\ $q$ region (>= $q_{max}$ in data):

 *  The power law function $A/q^m$ is used where the power law constant
    $m$ can be fixed to some value by the user or fit along with the constant
-   $A$. $m$ should typically be between -3 and -4 with -4 indicating sharp interfaces.
-The fitted constant(s) $A$ ($m$) is/are obtained by fitting the data within the range $q_{max-j}$ to $q_{max}$ where, again, $j$ is the user chosen number of points from which to extrapolate, the default again being the last 10 points.
-This extrapolation typically contributes 3 - 20% of the value of $Q^*$ so having data measured to as large a value of $q_{max}$ as possible is generally much more important.
+   $A$. $m$ will typically be between 3 and 4 for pinhole resolution with 4 indicating sharp interfaces and smaller values more diffuse interfaces.
+   In real systems this may not always hold of course, but the user should think about what a deviation means and to what extent it is valid to use such an extrapolation.
+The fitted constant(s) $A$ ($m$) is/are obtained by fitting the data within the range $q_{max-j}$ to $q_{max}$ where, again,
+   $j$ is the user chosen number of points from which to extrapolate, the default again being the last 10 points.

-.. note:: While the high $q$ exponent should generally be close to -4 for the
+.. note:: While the high $q$ exponent should generally be close to 4 for a
-    assumptions underlying the extraction of other parameters to be correct, in the special case of slit smearing that power law should be -3 for the same sharp interfaces.
+    system with sharp interfaces, in the special case of *infinite* slit smearing that power law should be 3 for the same sharp interfaces.

 Invariant
 ^^^^^^^^^